We know: You’ve worked hard, shown up on time and added to the company’s bottom line. It’s time for a raise, right?

-If you bring something unique to the table, you’re valuable to your employer.
-Now you need to state your case.
+If you bring something unique to the table, you’re valuable to the employer.
+Now, you need to state your case.
 Before you ask for a raise, make a list of your accomplishments and skills.
-Then present those as assets when you ask for more money.
+Then, present those as assets when you ask for more money.

 4. Wait for the right time

 Marching into your boss’s office on a Monday morning and asking for a raise right out of the gate won’t get you one.
 Instead, schedule a time to meet with your boss when she can devote her full attention to you.
-Not only will she appreciate it, you’ll have more time to make your case.
+Not only will she appreciate it, you’ll also have more time to make your case.

-4. Demand what a co-worker makes
+8. Forget about demanding what a co-worker makes

 Everyone wants to make at least what the guy in the next cubicle does, but this tactic won’t convince your boss to give you the same or a better salary.
 If a co-worker makes more than you do, there could be a reason — for instance, more job experience or a heavier workload.

-5. Ask for what you don’t deserve
+9. Avoid asking for what you don’t deserve